Cap-go/website/content/blog/automatic-capacitor-android-build-github-action.md

 Add the following as repository secrets:

--   ANDROID_KEYSTORE_FILE:  the base64-encoded .jks or .keystore file used to sign your Android builds.
+-   ANDROID_KEYSTORE_FILE:  the base64-encoded `.jks` or `.keystore` file used to sign your Android builds.
 This will either be the keystore file associated with your upload key (if using Play App Signing), or your app signing key.
 -   KEYSTORE_KEY_PASSWORD: the password associated with the keystore file
 -   KEYSTORE_KEY_ALIAS: the key store alias
 -   KEYSTORE_STORE_PASSWORD: the private key password
--   DEVELOPER_PACKAGE_NAME: your android app id like com.example.app
+-   DEVELOPER_PACKAGE_NAME: your android app ID like com.example.app
 With these secrets added to GitHub’s repository secrets, we’re ready to set up our GitHub Actions workflow to run our builds.

 ![Multiple secrets added successfully in GitHub](https://uploads-ssl.webflow.com/5ef1f28e08458502ba614d85/625571ac033792685131f3ce_3x6nTzPmcJp9r0MHSzRIXwuQp6ImfEiy_UbQW-5KRZK7jJ7us2XiNjJ7l6ckuIPCcPzQd4eb-0AT7HiO7nlUE0BK59V10VnMNAZDX7NB-vrAN1Kl_8e3spUueZudv51uWj-93yTa.png)

 ## Set up your GitHub Actions workflow .yml file

 Now, let’s set up our Android GitHub Actions workflow .yml file – it’ll define the steps we’ll run as part of our workflow.
-Within these steps, we’ll call our fastlane lanes.
+Within these steps, we’ll call our Fastlane lanes.

 First, let’s create the necessary folders.
-From your project’s root directory call:
+From your project’s root directory, call:

 ```
 mkdir .github && cd .github && mkdir workflows && cd workflows && touch build-upload-android.yml